We Will Be The Change

 Throughout the past months, Community Conversations for Racial and Ethnic Reconciliation and Understanding has dissected multiple subjects that are almost entirely neglected, despite their severity.
 The group hosted a series of difficult but necessary discussions on historical and current oppressions faced by various groups in our society.

 The planning committee was a collaboration between Holy Trinity Episcopal Church, St. Matthew’s Episcopal Church, and Hamline United Methodist Church.
-Together, individuals from these cooperative institutions dedicated ample time in organizing and facilitating, while also offering support, credible resources, and experts to conduct civil conversations.
+Together, individuals from these cooperative institutions dedicated ample time in organizing and facilitating, while also offering support, credible resources, and experts, to conduct civil conversations.
 The forums addressed Jim Crow (in the contexts of then and now), microaggressions, historical trauma, and systemic oppression/criminal justice.

 Participants watched segments of documentaries and commentaries, listened to knowledgeable representatives share experiences, and engaged with one another on a personal level.
-The outcome, in brief, was a room of cohesive people existing with a shared sense of responsibility to enlighten some and support others, as we strive toward fair and just treatment of all.
+The outcome, in brief, was a room of cohesive people existing with a shared sense of responsibility to enlighten some and support others as we strive toward fair and just treatment of all.
 “We will be the change,” the attendees chanted.

-Some wanted to expand their awareness of racial inequality; to learn so that they can teach others and become a more effective activist.
+Some wanted to expand their awareness of racial inequality; to learn so that they can teach others and become more effective activists.
 Some wanted to brainstorm ways to raise uncomfortable questions to strangers or even loved ones in order to better advocate for themselves and their allies.
 So, while some wanted to feel heard and understood, others wanted to listen and understand.
 Everyone, though, wanted to mend wounds and improve lives.
 “It’s better when it’s better for everybody,” as participant Birdie Carter put it.

 One outcome that attendant Judy Gibson found throughout these forums was that she became increasingly aware of the need to have discussions in the first place.
 Many have the privilege of forgetting the ever-present issues that exist to deteriorate members of our community.
 Moreover, it is easy for some to exist in oblivion, ignorance, or denial of the overt oppression that cripples us and our neighbors.

-Nods of agreement followed when Becky Stibbe remarked, “You truly don’t know what you don’t know.”
+Nods of agreement followed when Becky Stibbe remarked, “you truly don’t know what you don’t know.”
 Guests came to the forums also looking for holes in their awareness.
 Therefore, a safe space was created thanks to a crowd of open minds and hearts; an environment of learning was fostered.

 One very basic example of an educational result from the forum was some white attendees becoming awakened and empathetic towards those who have to be constantly conscious of their skin color; once they start to grasp what that would be like, it becomes clear that a person could inadvertently become defensive and questioning of how they will be perceived because of that skin color, as well as the physical, mental, and emotional toll that this protective thinking would take as it corrodes a person over the course of their lifetime.
 Luckily, those who come to the forums are also commonly those who want to share their experience or pose questions, leading to storytelling and problem-solving during small group discussions.